inchubuzz/My-First-Repo/README.md

 # My-First-Repo
 CI CS 1101
 My first GitHub Repository
 Hello!
-My name is Inchubuzz, and this is my first Github Repository.
+My name is Ronaldo, and this is my first Github Repository.
 Im learning Git and Github for version control.

 ##Things Ive learned so far: